Sharpen your skills.

 SFIC members are provided with programming that includes industry specific training, access to the Meliora Fund, mentorship, and access to networking events, pitch competitions, trading competitions, case competitions, mock interview preparation, firm-wide presentations, cocktail networking events, CV reviews, financial valuation and modeling workshops, and career fair preparations.

-Simon Health Sciences is a collaborative effort between students and faculty focused on fostering understanding of the rapidly changing health care environment.
-SHS provides opportunities to support and develop student interests in pursuing careers in the health care and life sciences industries such as biotechnology, medical devices, pharmaceuticals, hospital management, healthcare insurance, and healthcare consulting.
-SHS members attend executive seminars, recruiting trips, conferences, and are provided workshops focused on interview prep, internships, and future full-time positions in the healthcare industry.
+Simon Life Sciences (SLS) is a collaborative effort of students and faculty focused on fostering the understanding of the rapidly changing life sciences and healthcare environment.
+SLS provides opportunities to support and develop student interests in pursuing careers in businesses related to healthcare and the life sciences industries, which include biotechnology, medical devices, pharmaceuticals, hospital management, healthcare insurance and healthcare consulting.
+Club members attend executive seminars, recruiting trip and conferences to help prepare members for interviews, internships, and future positions in the healthcare industry.

 The Simon Marketing Association (SMA) brings together current students, alumni, faculty, and business leaders who share a common interest in marketing.
 With a strong focus on connecting Simon students to our Marketing alumni base, SMA will also complement curricular content with career conference and interview prep, lunch and learn sessions, corporate tours, marketing-specific data training, and case competition participation to ensure members are prepared for their marketing careers.